el-f/Vaccination-Operation/README.md

 #### Design patterns worth mentioning:
 - The system structure design is the `MVC` pattern.
 - Complex entities are instantiated using the `Builder` pattern.
+- The primary model class `EntitiesManager` is implemented as a `Singleton`.